aroundmyroom/timelapsesnap/README.md

 Needs:
-Unifi G3 (Flex) camera with public snap.jpeg option (to be set in the camera) (no username/password) FFMPEG
+Unifi G3 (Flex) camera with public snap.jpeg option (to be set in the camera) (no username/password) Extra info: the snap.jpeg cannot be set in Protect, but only in the UI of the camera. so Login to the camera with username ubnt and your password

+FFMPEG
 Some scripting skills (i have little, so it must be do-able)